scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 --- abstract

 The Internet has been successful beyond even the most optimistic expectations and is intertwined with many aspects of our society.
-Unfortunately, the security of today’s Internet is not commensurate with its importance as critical infrastructure.
+Unfortunately, the security of today’s Internet is far from commensurate with its importance as critical infrastructure.
 Additionally, the Internet has not primarily been built for high availability in the presence of malicious actors, and recent proposals to improve Internet security and availability have been constrained by the setup of the current architecture.

 The next-generation inter-network architecture SCION (Scalability, Control, and Isolation On Next-generation networks) aims to address the above-mentioned issues.
 SCION was explicitly designed from the outset to offer availability and security by default.
 The architecture provides route control, failure isolation, and explicit trust information for end-to-end communication.
 It also enables multi-path routing between hosts.